OpenAgentsInc/arcade/README.md

 ## Contributing & Bounties

-- Pull requests are welcome to implement any of the above features or smart refactors.
+- Pull requests are welcome to implement any of the above features or do smart refactors.
 - We'll pay a bounty of 1 million sats (BTC) to the first three people who submit a non-trivial PR we merge to main, max one per person.
 - If you want ideas for good PRs or to coordinate your work - like you probably shouldn't do a big refactor without checking that we like the general direction - [DM us on Twitter](https://twitter.com/TheArcApp).